 To answer those all important questions: “What’s Barcelona like in September?
 Is it still crowded?
 What’s the weather like?”
 And a few other things…

-Plumes of purple marijuana smoke hang still in air, so sweet my mouth begins to water.
+Plumes of purple marijuana smoke hang still in the air, so sweet my mouth begins to water.
 I thought it would be quiet – it’s nearing the end of September after all – but I’ve never seen the beach so packed.
 There’s a flea market today and the sun is burning holes into the tops of pink parasols, where bearded salesmen flog Hawaiian-print shirts and old vinyl.

 The clave of Cuban music ebbs and flows in the breeze, slow and smooth and filled with joy.
 It’s the perfect soundtrack and interrupted only by hawkers’ cries – “Mojitos, mojitos.
 Fresh mojitos!”
 They leave behind them wisps of mint and lime that remain in your nostrils, a warm glow in your chest.
 Perhaps everything really is going to be OK.